EventStore/documentation/docs/clients/tcp/dotnet/21.2/projections.md

 ## Managing projections

-The EventStoreDB Client API includes helper methods that use the HTTP API to allow you to manage projections.
+The KurrentDB Client API includes helper methods that use the HTTP API to allow you to manage projections.
 This document describes the methods found in the `ProjectionsManager` class.
 All methods in this class are asynchronous.

 ### Enable a projection